archanpaul/medium-flutter_with_go/readme.md

 # Using Go code in Flutter app

+This article is originally published [here]().

 [Flutter](https://flutter.dev/) has made it possible to develope cross platform mobile app with native performance.
 Till we had [Flutter](https://flutter.dev/) we used to write the platform specific UI code of mobile app using Java/Kotlin for [Android](https://www.android.com/intl/en_in/) and Objective-C/Swift for [iOS](https://www.apple.com/ios).
+Now with Flutter we can use same codebase for App/UI for multiple platforms.

-While working on various full-stack mobile-app development projects at [Arputer Technologies](https://www.arputer.com/) we wrote platform independent business-logic or algorithm code in [Go](https://golang.org/) and used Google's [Gomobile](https://godoc.org/golang.org/x/mobile/cmd/gomobile) tool to create Android/iOS natively compiled libraries which are called from Java/Kotlin or Objective-C/Swift UI depending on the platform.
+While working on various full-stack mobile-app development projects at [Arputer Technologies](https://www.arputer.com/) we wrote tons of platform independent business-logic or algorithm code in [Go](https://golang.org/) and used Google's [Gomobile](https://godoc.org/golang.org/x/mobile/cmd/gomobile) tool to create Android/iOS natively compiled libraries which are called from Java/Kotlin or Objective-C/Swift UI depending on the platform.
 This approach helped us to write (and test) core business logic code once and use the same in multiple platforms (Android, iOS and ..
 Linux, Mac).
-While working with Flutter we wanted to reuse the Go codebase/API and we found it easy to use the [Gomobile](https://godoc.org/golang.org/x/mobile/cmd/gomobile) generated Android/iOS libraries in Flutter using [Flutter platform-channel](https://flutter.dev/docs/development/platform-integration/platform-channels).
+While working with Flutter we wanted to reuse the same Go codebase/API and we found it easy to use the [Gomobile](https://godoc.org/golang.org/x/mobile/cmd/gomobile) generated Android/iOS libraries in Flutter using [Flutter platform-channel](https://flutter.dev/docs/development/platform-integration/platform-channels).

-In this article I will give an example of trivial use-case :
+In this article I will give an example of trivial use-case and learn how to integrate Go code into Flutter for multiple platforms.
+We will try to achieve following :

 * A simple Go app which receives an integer variable from Flutter through platform-channel and returns an incremented value of it.
-* A simple flutter app which sends integer to native Go API and update it's statefull
+* A simple flutter app which sends integer to native Go API and update it's stateful widget.
+We will modify the wellknow *counter app* which is generated from template when you create Flutter app.

-In this article we will assume that **the development workstation is [Linux](https://www.linuxfoundation.org/)** and running any of the latest Linux distributions and **Android** is used for testing the mobile app developed.
+In this article we will assume that the development workstation is **[Linux](https://www.linuxfoundation.org/)** and running any of the latest Linux distributions and **Android** is used for testing the mobile app to be developed.

-## Development workstation setup
+## Development workstation setup :

 * Ensure that Go compiler is installed.
-    * `go 1.12.2 linux/amd64`
+    * eg: `go 1.12.2 linux/amd64`
 * Ensure that Android SDK is installed.
-    * `Android 9.0 (Pie) - Android SDK Platform 28.`
+    * eg: `Android 9.0 (Pie) - Android SDK Platform 28.`
 * Ensure that Android NDK is installed.
-    * `NDK 19.2.x`
+    * eg: `NDK 19.2.x`
 * Android Emulator is installed for testing the app.
-    * `Google Play Intel x86 Atom System Image.`
+    * eg: `Google Play Intel x86 Atom System Image.`

-### Environment setup for Go
+### Environment setup for Go :

 First we need to prepare the environment for Gomobile development.
 Latest version of Go is recommended to be installed